CA3LE/yakpro-po/README.md

 ### Why Yet Another Php Obfuscator?
-I began testing some already existing php obfuscation tools, but I did'nt find one that was fitting all my needs.
+I began testing some already existing php obfuscation tools, but I didn't find one that was fitting all my needs.
 I wanted a **simple** command line tool, based on a **highly customisable** config file, that would be able to:
 - Be fast and re-obfuscate only files that were changed based on timestamps of files.